LegolasVzla/postgresql-useful-scripts/README.md

 ## Structure:

-* dev_postgres_database folder:

-Files are contained inside of the dev_postgres_database folder, with the below structure:
+Files are contained inside of the dev_postgres_database folder, with the follow structure: dev_postgres_database -> schema -> functions.

-a) schema -> useful_queries:

-- dba_scripts.sql: some dba monitoring querys.
+1. dba_scripts.sql:

+- Display actives connections
+- Display the activity of your database
+- Display connections by client_addr
+- Display usaged size on disk by database
+- Display usaged size of a specific table
+- Display usaged size of tables by schemas

+2. udf_check_value.sql, udf_adjust_sequence.sql: scripts to adjust sequences.

+3. udf_kill_connections_pg3.sql, udf_kill_connections_pg4.sql: scripts used to controll the excessive number of queries windows opened in pgadmin 3 and 4.

-- useful_structure_queries.sql: several useful querys related with schemas, sequences, tables, columns, triggers, constraints, functions and pg_notify channels.
+4. useful_structure_queries.sql: several useful querys related with schemas, sequences, tables, columns, triggers, constraints, functions and pg_notify channels.

-b) schema -> functions: several PL/PL/PgSQL functions with useful code (e.g: generating queries with tree json format, killing connections in pgadmin and more).

-c) schema -> tables: examples tables to use in the plpgsql_scripts.

-d) schema -> data: mock data to use in the plpgsql_scripts.

-* etl_examples folder:

-Some etl examples developed in PL/PgSQL, with useful code (e.g cursors, data cleaning and more)
+- List schemas names
+- List all sequences information
+- Display all the information about an specific sequence
+- List sequences comments
+- List all the tables names of an schema
+- List all the tables of your database with their primary keys
+- List all the tables indexs
+- List all columns for a specified table
+- List all columns for a specified table (another option)
+- Search an specific column excluding postgres pg_catalogs
+- List all the triggers
+- List all the triggers of a schema
+- List all the foreign keys
+- List all the functions including postgres
+- List all the functions of a schema
+- Search (functions, tables, colums...) in all the functions (Great function!)
+- List function comments of a schema
+- List current channels listening

 Contributions
 -----------------------